AWO-code/NPZ/README.md

-Code for different papers using NPZ models
+Code for different papers using NPZ models (FORTRAN for simulations, Matlab for plotting and fitting)